-As the year draws to a close, would you prayerfully consider supporting the work of MinistryWatch.com?
+Would you prayerfully consider supporting the work of MinistryWatch.com?
 Over our 15 years of existence, we have been able to mostly fund our operating expenses without asking for outside help.
 Indeed, we prefer the thousands of users of our website give to the many deserving ministries found on MinistryWatch.com than to us.
-Our current circumstances, however, are such that we will need some outside funding in 2014 and we are hoping to raise at least $100,000.
+Our current circumstances, however, are such that we will need some outside funding.
 If you feel led to help with this need, it would be greatly appreciated.
 Thank you!

 Click here to easily make a donation to MinistryWatch.com